c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ### Non-blocking NIO echo server

-In the following example, _the non-blocking I/O model_ is implemented in an echo server with Java NIO API.
+In the following example, the _non-blocking I/O model_ is implemented in an echo server with Java NIO API.

 The _ServerSocketChannel_ and _SocketChannel_ objects are explicitly configured in the non-blocking mode.
-The _ServerSocketChannel.accept_ method doesn't block and returns _null_ if no incoming connection is available or a SocketChannel otherwise.

-The _ServerSocket.read_ doesn't block and returns 0 if no data is available and positive number otherwise.

-The _ServerSocket.write_ method doesn't block (if the number of written bytes is less than free size in the output buffer of the socket).
+The _ServerSocketChannel.accept_ method doesn't block and returns _null_ if no connection is accepted or a _SocketChannel_ object otherwise.
+The _ServerSocket.read_ doesn't block and returns 0 if no data are available or a positive number otherwise.
+The _ServerSocket.write_ method doesn't block _only if_ there is free space in the socket's output buffer.

 ```